-Lingua Franca dance and physical theatre create alert and visceral performance in Bathurst, NSW.
+Lingua Franca is an interdisciplinary performance company that creates alert and visceral performance in regional NSW.

 engage with regionally based professional artists to create excellent performance work guided by multidisciplinary collaboration.

-create urgent and provocative original physical theatre driven by the values of rigour, inquisitiveness, candour and adventure.
+create urgent and provocative original performance driven by the values of rigour, inquisitiveness, candour and adventure.

 are committed to presenting work in both regional and metropolitan contexts exposing audiences to the quality of regional arts practice.